cvk98/Proxmox-load-balancer/README.md

 4. To autorun the script on Linux (ubuntu):
 	 `touch /etc/systemd/system/load-balancer.service`
 	 `chmod 664 /etc/systemd/system/load-balancer.service`
-		Add the following lines to it:
+		Add the following lines to it, replacing USERNAME with the name of your Linux user:

 		[Unit]
   		Description=Proxmor cluster load-balancer Service